learnbyexample/Command-line-text-processing/gnu_sed.md

 #### <a name="print-command"></a>Print command

 * It is usually used in conjunction with `-n` option
-* By default, `sed` prints every input line, including any changes like substitution
+* By default, `sed` prints every input line, including any changes made by commands like substitution
+    * printing here refers to line being part of `sed` output which may be shown on terminal, redirected to file, etc
 * Using `-n` option and `p` command together, only specific lines needed can be filtered
 * Examples below use the `/REGEXP/` addressing, other forms will be seen in sections to follow